Skip to main content

 Readiness is a decision, not just communication

-That way of thinking doesn’t produce the right result.
+Change management isn’t just a comms task and that way of thinking doesn’t produce the right result.

 If the project cannot answer those questions, the message is not ready.